-Assessing government spending on clean energy and energy affordability
+Government spending on clean energy and energy affordability

-The IEA has been monitoring government spending dedicated to clean energy sectors from April 2020, in the framework of its Sustainable Recovery Tracker which assesses the impact of sustainable recovery policies enacted by governments in response to the Covid-19 and energy crises.
-More recently, the Agency has enlarged the scope of its tracking to measures aimed at cushioning domestic consumers from the impact of the current global energy price crisis.
+The IEA has been monitoring government spending dedicated to clean energy sectors since April 2020, in the framework of its Government Energy Spending Tracker (formerly the Sustainable Recovery Tracker) which assesses the impact of sustainable recovery policies enacted by governments in response to the Covid-19 pandemic and energy crisis.
+In 2022, the Agency enlarged the scope of its tracking to measures aimed at cushioning domestic consumers from the impact of the current global energy price crisis.